josh-holder/josh-holder.github.io/_posts/2022-09-21-judgement.md

 *A note on the suitability of machine learning for Judgement:* For the same reason that I was able to generate advanced statistics for the game, Judgement is actually uniquely suited for the application of machine learning.
 Because it's convenient for scoring to happen within an Excel spreadsheet, the data from thousands of hands of Judgement was already precollected.
 For certain parts of a Judgement playing AI, I can use this data to augment the learning process.

 Additionally, the betting problem is a form of problem that is the bread and butter of machine learning, as I'll discuss in the next section.

+### 3. Training Environment

+To facilitate my future AI training endeavours, I needed a simulation environment within which to simulate an arbitrary number of games of Judgement.
+Within `JudgmentGame.py`, I encoded the rules of the game and the architecture to ask for bets and moves from multiple agents and simulate out an entire game.
+Within `JudgementAgent.py`, I created the default class which would provide the structure that a Judgement agent would need to have to interact with a `JudgementGame` object and declare it's bets and moves.

+On top of this foundation, I wrote entirely random betting and card-playing algorithms, as well as a simplistic betting algorithm and a simplistic card-playing algorithm to which aim to be slightly better than random.

+The simple betting algorithm takes into account how ambitious the bets made by the other Agents have already been - if other agents have made large bets and have high hopes of winning many rounds, the simple betting algorithm will tend to bet lower, and vice versa.
+Importantly, this algorithm pays no attention to the cards it is dealt.

+The simple card-playing algorithm implements a very bare-bones Judgement playing strategy, similar to a beginner player.
+If the agent has not yet reached its goal, it will try to win the round by playing the *highest* card possible, unless it cannot win, in which case it plays the *lowest* card possible.
+On the other hand, if its goal has already been reached, it attempts to lose the round wherever possible.

+Using these different elements, different types of agents can be created.
+For example, one agent could bet randomly and play simplistically, while another agent could bet simplistically and play randomly, and the head-to-head performance of these agents can be compared using `compare_agents.py`.
+This architecture will be invaluable in testing other, more advanced Judgement bots.

 ### 4. Betting AI